ambastha127/WebDev/README.md

-Created a basic structured website using tailwind CSS.
+Created a basic structured page using tailwind CSS.